Saturday, December 21, 2024

 Katzer also contributed to Lennox’s defense, which again was instrumental in its victory.
 The Orioles had pitched two shutouts through the first two playoff games, and Sioux Falls Christian’s lone TD was on a halfback pass in the second quarter.

 “Our defense did great,” Flanagan said.
-“It’s tough to shut out Sioux Falls christian, and stop their run game.
+“It’s tough to shut out Sioux Falls Christian, and stop their run game.
 They have some big guys up front.
 They are physical and our D-line did a tremendous job, and so did our secondary.
 You talk about team defense.”

 The Chargers (11-1) managed just nine rushing yards on 21 carries, and Lennox intercepted four passes.
 Katzer picked off two passes, while Ramsey Williams and Tate Gerdes both had picks.